If you want to understand allodynia and fibromyalgia, try to imagine a world where the gentle touch of a loved ones hand causes excruciating pain.

 are needles just under the surface of my skin and then on the surface, feels cold.

-I hope that is helpful, remember that you can visit our Sitemap at anytime for updates and related articles.
+I hope that is helpful, this is a symptom that I often get questions about.
+Remember that you can visit our Sitemap at anytime for updates and related articles.

 Lisa.
 CT.
 PT.